-The directors have, at the time of approving the financial statements, a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-In making this assessment, the directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of the financial statements.
-Thus, they continue to adopt the going concern basis of accounting in preparing the financial statements.
+Notwithstanding this uncertainty, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence and meet its obligations as they fall due for the foreseeable future.
+In making this assessment, the Directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of the financial statements, per the FRC guidelines.
+Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Financial Statements.